 - Tracings or rubbings are not permitted, unless prior written permission is obtained from the Library.

-- Current UK copyright legislation, statutory regulations governing the use of material deposited under the Legal Deposit Libraries (Non-Print Works) Regulations 2013, must be complied with.
+- Current UK copyright legislation, terms and conditions governing electronic content and regulations governing the use of material deposited under Legal Deposit Libraries (Non-Print Works) Regulations 2013 must be complied with.
 Readers are liable for any copies they make which infringe copyright, intellectual property or other proprietary rights.

-- The principles of the Data Protection Act, 1998 may apply to the use of any information relating to living individuals which is obtained from our unpublished collections.
-Current UK data protection must therefore be complied with.
+- The principles of the Data Protection Act, 1998 may apply to the use of any information relating to living individuals obtained from our collections.
+Current UK data protection laws must be complied with.

 Computers and other technical equipment

-- Laptop computers may only be used in designated areas and must not be connected to the Library network.
+- Any personal devices such as laptops must not be connected to the Library network.

-- Please turn laptop sound off before taking into a Reading Room.
+- To avoid disrupting other readers please turn all sounds and alerts off before taking devices into a Reading Room.

-- Portable storage devices or software must not be used in conjunction with the Library's computers or electronic collections.
+- Portable storage devices or software must not be used on the Library network or with the Library's computers.

-- The Library's electronic collections may be viewed only on our designated computers.
-Under no circumstances may they be viewed on or downloaded onto your personal equipment.
+- Under no circumstances may the Library’s electronic collections be photographed, viewed on or downloaded onto external networks or personal equipment.

 - The Library may undertake safety checks of your technical equipment at any time.